-If either Stage 1 of the complaints procedure did not solve the problem or the Team Manager did not respond, write to the President and Associate Director of Projects and Services using the oustudents-complaints@open.ac.uk email.
-Include in your letter all relevant details about your complaint; why (if relevant) you are dissatisfied with the Team Manager's findings; your name and how you may be contacted.
+If either Stage 1 of the complaints procedure did not solve the problem or the Team Manager did not respond, write to the President and Head of People using the ousa@open.ac.uk email address.
+Include in your email all relevant details about your complaint; why (if relevant) you are dissatisfied with the Team Manager's findings; your name and how you may be contacted.
 Where appropriate include evidence and copies of any previous communication about the problem.